jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 Parquet Row Count: 10000000
 ```

-In this trace for query 0 which returns 52060 rows, search the full-text completed
+In the following trace Query 0 returns 52060 rows.
+Searching the full-text completed
 in ~84ms and resolving the search results into a list of
 `id` values takes another
 ~60ms.
-The total time spend in full-text search is ~145ms, whereas a full-table
+The total time spend in full-text search is ~145ms.
+In comparison, the
-scan completes in ~60ms.
+full-table scan completes in ~63ms.

 ```text
 TRACE query_comparison:run:execute_sql:scan:extract_title_like_pattern: parquet_embed_tantivy::index: close time.busy=166ns time.idle=417ns query_id=0 sql=SELECT * FROM t WHERE title LIKE '%concurrency concurrency%' run_type="optimized"